HotswapProjects/HotswapAgent/README.md

 ========================

 ### OsgiEquinox / Eclipse RCP
 OsgiEquinox plugin provides hotswap support for Eclipse plugin development in Eclipse RCP (Do not confuse with common Eclipse development!).
-You need to setup following options:
+For hotswap in RUNTIME you need to setup following options (debuggee Eclipse instance):

-in hotswap-agent.properties:
+hotswap-agent.properties:

     extraClasspath=[your_development_classpath/]

-in eclipse.ini:
+eclipse.ini:

     -Dosgi.frameworkParentClassloader=app
     -Dosgi.dev=[your_development_classpath/]
     -XXaltjvm=dcevm
     -javaagent:PATH_TO_AGENT/hotswap-agent.jar

+You need to use the same RUNTIME option to support hotswap in DEBUG mode.
+Additionaly use the following debug options:

+hotswap-agent.properties:

+    osgiEquinox.debugMode=true

+eclipse.ini

+    -agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=8000

+then connect the debugger to port 8000 and happy hotswapping!

+HotswapAgent writes all new/modified classes to extraClasspath in the DEBUGMODE, so there is no need to manually copy them.

 Credits
 =======
 Hotswap agent:

 * Jiri Bubnik - project coordinator, initial implementation
-* Vladimir Dvorak - Seam, ELResolver, JSF plugin implementation, OsgiEquinox
+* Vladimir Dvorak - Seam, ELResolver, JSF, OsgiEquinox plugins implementation
 * Jan Tecl - web design

 DCEVM: